connery-io/connery-sdk/README.md

 The connector is a piece of configuration and JavaScript code that wraps any API and helps standardize it for any platform.
-We provide a way to create your own connectors easily.

 You might already be familiar with the concept of a connector.
 This idea has different names across various platforms: